masterix21/laravel-licensing/README.md

 - `UsageRegistered` - When new device/usage is registered
 - `UsageRevoked` - When device/usage is revoked
 - `UsageLimitReached` - When max seats are occupied
+- `TrialStarted` - When a trial period begins
+- `TrialConverted` - When trial converts to full license
+- `TrialExpired` - When trial period expires
+- `TrialExtended` - When trial is extended

 ## Security Best Practices